fuzziqersoftware/resource_dasm/README.md

         This decoder can handle basic QuickTime images as well (e.g. embedded JPEGs and PNGs), but can't do any drawing under or over them, or matte/mask effects.
-PICTs that contain embedded JPEGs or PNGs will result in a JPEG or PNG output rather than a BMP.
+PICTs that contain embedded JPEGs or PNGs will result in a JPEG or PNG file rather than a BMP.
 In case this decoder fails, resource_dasm will fall back to a decoder that uses picttoppm, which is part of NetPBM.
 There is a rare failure mode in which picttoppm hangs forever; resource_dasm gives it 10 seconds to do its job before killing it and giving up.
-If picttoppm fails to decode the PICT or is killed, resource_dasm will prepend the necessary header and save it as a PICT file instead of a BMP.
+If picttoppm is not installed, fails to decode the PICT, or is killed due to a timeout, resource_dasm will prepend the necessary header and save the data as a PICT file instead of a BMP.
     *3: Text is assumed to use the Mac OS Roman encoding.
 It is converted to UTF-8, and line endings (\r) are converted to Unix style (\n).
     *4: Some rare style options may not be translated correctly. styl resources provide styling information for the TEXT resource with the same ID, so such a resource must be present to properly decode a styl.
+    *5: RMF archives can contain snd resources that are actually in MP3 format;
-    *5: If the data contained in the snd is in MP3 format, exports it as a .mp3 file.
-Otherwise, exports it as an uncompressed WAV file, even if the resource's data is compressed. resource_dasm can decompress IMA 4:1, MACE 3:1, MACE 6:1, A-law, and mu-law (ulaw) compression.
+        in this case, the exported sound will be a .mp3 file.
+Otherwise, the exported sound is an uncompressed WAV file, even if the resource's data is compressed. resource_dasm can decompress IMA 4:1, MACE 3:1, MACE 6:1, A-law, and mu-law (ulaw) compression.
     *6: JSON files from SoundMusicSys SONG resources can be played with smssynth (http://www.github.com/fuzziqersoftware/gctools).
 The JSON file refers
         to the instrument sounds and MIDI sequence by filename and does not